freejackliu/MLA/README.md

 # ANNA
-ANNA(Artificial Neutral Network of Amorphous) will collect and classify latest works on amorphous using NN scheme.
+  ANNA(Artificial Neutral Network of Amorphous) will collect and classify latest works with NN scheme on amorphous study.
+  Each document captures one specific kind of materials (or models) and will have an individual README file like `GaN_README.md`